robban1113/Blinds/README.md

 Struggling to understand the architecture as I'm sure you can see.
 So please feel free to make pull request!

+UPDATE: Tried to adapt the HomeKit_Accessory.c to the window category (HAP).

 ------------------------
 PARTS I USE:
 ------------------------